 During the period of June/July, the Dumji festival is celebrated in the Khumbu region.
 This festival is celebrated by the Sherpa community.
 As you can expect, the festivals in Nepal are truly a cultural experience.
 The festival brings in all the local villages together and they perform various dances and traditional acts.
 The festival lasts up to 4 days, where every 13 years, a group of three families are required to provide food and drinks for the entire village.
 The other thing special about this festival is the performing of rituals with masked dancers.

 Things to pack for Everest Base Camp Trek in Summer

 You should pretty much pack everything that keeps you away from being wet, cold and leeches for EBC Trek.
 Packing for the Everest region should be optimal.
-Monsoon season is rather hotter than most of the other seasons.
+The monsoon season is rather hotter than most of the other seasons.
 For avoiding the rain, waterproof clothes (trousers or raincoats) are recommended.
 Raincoats, umbrellas and bag rain covers are necessary.

 Here is the list of packing you should consider for the trek:

 The trails are slippery, so you need to be extra careful.
-Trekking poles can be of great help for you for your Everest Base Camp Trek in summer.
+Trekking poles can be of great help for you for your Everest Base Camp Trek in the summer.
 Trekking in the monsoon can be both challenging and rewarding at the same time.